 However, you don’t need that perfect romantic partner to experience love.
 There are a lot of people who are married, feel lonely, have difficult times and don’t have the romance.
 So having a partner is not the answer to feeling loved and special.

-Allow yourself to feel the love energy in your life already and be around friends that are living fully and enjoying life, instead of putting yourself in the corner waiting for that fairy-tale prince or princess to come to you.
+Allow yourself to feel the love in your life already and be around friends or family that are living fully and enjoying life, instead of putting yourself in the corner waiting for that fairy-tale prince or princess to come to you.

-We don’t get love from another person, we have it already and so we share our love with another.
+We don’t get love from another person, we have it already and so we share our love with another whenever our self-love cup is full.
 They are not our source; God is our source of true love.
-And it starts with feeling the self-love within.
+And it starts with feeling and knowing that divine love within.

 So many of us say I don’t really have any time for myself.
 But then we start to feel insecure, moody, and unhappy or feel like there’s something missing because we haven’t given ourselves the attention we need.